-A Postgraduate Diploma is equivalent to the fourth year of an Honours degree and the course consists of four Psychology 4 papers in addition to PSYC 490.
+A Postgraduate Diploma is equivalent to the fourth year of an Honours degree and the course consists of 8 10-point 400 Level Psychology papers in addition to PSYC 490.
 It is undertaken after completing a Bachelor's degree, as a stand alone qualification.

 - Postgraduate Diploma in Science (PGDipSci) in Psychology